 £150 per hour!
 But that extra £75 an hour is completely passive.

-This is where we start to see the value in having an audience – and that can be built using YouTube, TikTok, Instagram, Twitter etc – and there is a platform to suit each personality type – my advice here is to choose the one that suits you best.
+This is where we start to see the value in having an audience – which can be built using YouTube, TikTok, Instagram, Twitter, etc. – and there is a platform to suit each personality type.
+My advice here is to choose the one that suits you best.

 Dropshipping